 Severe cases may require hospitalization, especially for those who have HIV.

 Postherpetic neuralgia can last for months or even years.

 The risk of persistent, chronic shingles is higher in people with HIV.
-Anyone with HIV who suspects they have shingles should see their healthcare provider for prompt treatment.
+Anyone with HIV who suspects they have shingles should see their healthcare professional for prompt treatment.

-Most of the time, a healthcare provider can diagnose shingles by performing a physical exam, including an examination of the eyes to see if they’ve been affected.
+Most of the time, a healthcare professional can diagnose shingles by performing a physical exam, including an examination of the eyes to see if they’ve been affected.

-Shingles may be harder to diagnose shingles if the rash is spread out over a large portion of the body or has an unusual appearance.
-If that’s the case, the healthcare provider can take skin samples from a lesion and send them to a lab for cultures or microscopic analysis.
+Shingles may be harder to diagnose if the rash is spread out over a large portion of the body or has an unusual appearance.
+If that’s the case, the healthcare professional can take skin samples from a lesion and send them to a lab for cultures or microscopic analysis.